 Accepting: Friend requests – do not accept from people unknown to you in person.

-Reliable: Only chat to real friends and family.
+Reliable: Only chat with real friends and family.

-Tell: Tell someone if something untoward had happened.
+Tell: Tell someone if something untoward has happened.

 Look at the settings – for chat, friends, privacy